Multi-jet Merging with TMD Parton Branching: TMD multi-jet merging

 We next focus on features encoded in items 1, 2, 3 and 4 of the TMD merging method introduced in Subsec.~\ref{subsec:elements}.
 We refer to the part of the algorithm consisting of items 1, 2, 3 and 4 as the first step (step1) of the TMD merging method.
 As mentioned earlier in Sec.~\ref{pb-formulation}, both the TMD (forward) evolution and backward shower are used for the multi-jet merging method.
 They are represented, respectively, by item 3 and 4 of the TMD merging algorithm in Subsec.~\ref{subsec:elements}.
-Item 3, in particular, implies the condition $ {\bm k}^2 \leq \mu^2_{min}$ applied on the forward evolution of each initial-state parton.
+Item 3, in particular, implies the condition $ {\bm k_i}^2 \leq \mu^2_{min}$ applied on the forward evolution of each initial-state parton.

-Fig.~\ref{fig2} presents results for the $d_{01}$ and $d_{12}$ DJRs corresponding to step1, illustrating explicitly the role of the $ \mu^2_{min}$ condition.
+Fig.~\ref{fig2} presents results for the $d_{01}$ and $d_{12}$ DJRs corresponding to step1, illustrating explicitly the role of the $ \mu^2_{min}$ condition, which was introduced in point 3. of Section~\ref{subsec:elements}.
 The dotted blue curves show the ME level (1,2-jet ME) of the predictions.
-The dotted green and magenta curves show the result at the level in which the ME are evolved forward using Eq.~(\ref{eq2}) (1,2-jet $+$ TMD) but without applying $ {\bm k}^2 \leq \mu^2_{min}$.
+The dotted green and magenta curves show the result at the level in which the ME are evolved forward using Eq.~(\ref{eq2}) (1,2-jet $+$ TMD) but without applying $ {\bm k_i}^2 \leq \mu^2_{min}$.
 The solid green (left) and magenta (right) curves in Fig.~\ref{fig2} show the contribution to the $d_{01}$ (left) and $d_{12}$ (right) distributions, from the $Z+$1 and $Z+$2 jet calculations respectively, resulting from step1 (1,2-jet $+$ TMD, step1).
 In each case, the difference between the dotted and solid curves shows explicitly the $ \mu^2_{min}$ effect.
+A more explicit representation of the impact of the TMD evolution and of the $ \mu^2_{min}$ cut is given in Fig.~\ref{ktzj}.
+The red line shows the transverse momentum $k_t(Zj)$ of a parton-level Z+jet sample, following the TMD evolution that gives, by construction, $k_t(Zj) = \vert {\bm k}\vert $.
+The $\mu_{min}$ cut, defined in item 3 of the merging algorithm, suppresses events where the transverse momentum built up by the evolution of either of the two initial-state partons exceeds the jet $p_T$, leading to the blue curve.

 We now move on to study the effect of the second step (step2) of the TMD merging algorithm, consisting of item 5 in Subsec.~\ref{subsec:elements}.
 In Fig.~\ref{fig3} we show the contribution from the $Z+$1 (left) and $Z+$2 (right) jet calculations resulting from step1 (1,2-jet $+$ TMD, step1) and step2 (1,2-jet $+$ TMD, step1+step2), to the $d_{01}$ and $d_{12}$ distributions respectively.
 In addition we show the computations at the ME level (1,2-jet ME).
 The dotted blue curves represent the ME level of the prediction ($\sigma_n$), the dashed curves represent the calculation resulting from step1, and the solid curves are the result after step2 is applied.